BirthdayResearch/quantum/README.md

 ### How to get ERC20 tokens to test bridging functionality?

-Ideally, we will have multiple Test tokens available.
+The MUSDT and MUSDC contract have been deployed on Goerli for testing.
 Users will be able to mint tokens by calling the `mint()` function with the respective EOA (Externally Owned Account) or contract address and amount.

 ### When bridging to DeFiChain, what is the event that devs need to listen to, and what is the payload of that event?